madziaar/DS4Windows/README.md

 ### What you should set as the vid, pid, name, and type

 > [!IMPORTANT]
 > **If your controller has a switch for "PS4", "PS5, and/or "PC", set the switch to any of the PS alternatives NOT "PC".
-Recommended is "PS5" if your controller have it**
+Recommended is "PS5" if your controller has it**

 The "name" can be whatever you want, it's only used to display the name of the controller